 Upon completion of a transfer that satisfies the conditions to be accounted for as a sale, the Company initially measures at fair value liabilities incurred in a sale relating to any guarantee or recourse provisions.
 The Company accrues a monthly allowance for indemnification losses to investors based on total production.
 This estimate is based on the Company's historical experience and is included as a component of mortgage fee income.
-Subsequent updates to the recorded liability from changes in assumptions are recorded in selling, general and administrative expenses.
+Subsequent updates to the recorded liability from changes in assumptions are recorded in selling, general and administrative expenses as a component of provision for loan loss reserve.
 The estimated liability for indemnification losses is included in other liabilities and accrued expenses.

 The loan loss reserve analysis involves mortgage loans that have been sold to third-party investors, which were believed to have met investor underwriting guidelines at the time of sale, where the Company has received a demand from the investor.
 There are generally three types of demands: make whole, repurchase, or indemnification.
-These types of demands are more particularly described as follows:
+These types of demands are further described as follows:

 Make whole demand - A make whole demand occurs when an investor forecloses on a property and then sells the property.
-The make whole amount is calculated as the difference between the original unpaid principal balance, accrued interest and fees, less the sale proceeds.
+The make whole amount is calculated as the difference between the original unpaid principal balance, payments received, accrued interest and fees, less the sale proceeds.